-Without asking the right questions, you simply don't know if you're putting your trust and the security of your business data - in the hands of a reputable, honest company... or someone working alone out of a bedroom in his parents' house.
+Without asking the right questions, you simply don't know if you're putting your trust - and the security of your business data - in the hands of a reputable, honest company... or someone working alone out of a bedroom in his parents' house.
 A bedroom warrior as I like to call those guys.

 Now don't get me wrong, there's nothing wrong with bedroom warriors.
 Everyone has to start somewhere, and if you're a one man band with minimal IT requirements, that could be the most cost effective solution for you.

 However.
 If you own or manage an established, growing business, with staff and more than one computer, you'll need more than one person working from their bedroom can provide.
-Remember what I was saying about IT support companies leaving their clients in the lurch when we were thrown into lockdown...